archilogic-com/support-ticket-management/README.md

 ### Floorplan Initialization

-In file `src\components\Floorplan\FloorPlan.tsx` when the sceneId value is available trough props, we initialize the floor-plan attaching it to the DOM element `#floorplan`
+In file `src\components\Floorplan\FloorPlan.tsx` when the sceneId value is available trough props, we initialize the floor-plan and attach it to the DOM element `#floorplan`

 ```javascript
 useEffect(() => {